DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Actions

-Ensure your flow stages or Watson pipeline DataStage components are named according to your naming standards.
+Ensure your flow stages or orchestration pipeline DataStage components are named according to your naming standards.

 ---